-The dense ISM components remain poorly characterized at high-redshift due to the difficulty in detecting these faint transitions, and most efforts have focused on powerful QSOs such a the Cloverleaf \citep{wilner95,solomon03,riechers06,riechers10,riechers11}, or on extremely bright sub-millimeter galaxies (SMGs).
+The dense ISM components remain poorly characterized at high-redshift due to the difficulty in detecting these faint transitions, and most efforts have focused on powerful quasi-stellar objects (QSOs) such as the Cloverleaf \citep{wilner95,solomon03,riechers06,riechers10,riechers11}, or on extremely bright sub-millimeter galaxies (SMGs).
 Early efforts included upper HCN flux limits measured for two bright SMGs by \citet{greve06}, and HCN detections in two SMGs and two QSOs from \citet{gao07}.
 Many subsequent studies have benefited from the flux boosts due to strong lensing magnifications.
-In the Cosmic Eyelash, \citet{danielson11} obtained a detection of HCN which was combined with other tracers to probe the ISM conditions.
-Dense-gas diagnostics were also inferred from HCN, HCO$^+$, and HNC in two H-ATLAS lensed SMGs at $z=1.58$ and $z=1.79$ \citep{oteo17}, from HCN, HCO$^+$, HNC, and $^{13}$CO in five SPT lensed SMGs at $2.5<z<4$ \citep{bethermin18}, and also from H$_{\rm 2}$O and H$_{\rm 2}$O$^+$ emission lines \citep[][]{yang16}.
-In addition, average line properties of $^{13}$CO, HCN, HNC, HCO$^+$, CN, and H$_{\rm 2}$O were measured in lensed SMGs from the SPT survey using a stacking analysis \citep{spilker14}.
+In the Cosmic Eyelash, \citet{danielson11} obtained a detection of HCN that was combined with other tracers to probe the ISM conditions.
+Dense-gas diagnostics were also inferred from HCN, HCO$^+$, and HNC in two H-ATLAS lensed SMGs at $z=1.58$ and $z=1.79$ \citep{oteo17}, from HCN, HCO$^+$, HNC, and $^{13}$CO in five lensed SMGs at $2.5<z<4$ from the South Pole Telescope (SPT) sample \citep[][]{bethermin18}, and from H$_{\rm 2}$O and H$_{\rm 2}$O$^+$ emission lines \citep[][]{yang16}.
+In addition, average line properties of $^{13}$CO, HCN, HNC, HCO$^+$, CN, and H$_{\rm 2}$O were measured in SPT lensed SMGs using a stacking analysis \citep{spilker14}.

-Pursuing dense-gas studies of dusty star-forming galaxies (DSFGs) at high-redshift, without dominant AGN heating, is thus vital to improve our understanding of the mode of star formation governing the major phase of galaxy growth.
-Characterizing the physical properties and SFE of their dense-gas reservoirs addresses the on-going debate on whether they are the analogues of nearby intensely star-forming galaxies, despite their much higher gas-mass and star-formation surface densities, or whether there is a distinct mode of star formation at high redshift \citep{daddi10a,genzel10}.
+Pursuing dense-gas studies of dusty star-forming galaxies (DSFGs) at high-redshift, without dominant AGN heating, is thus vital to improving our understanding of the mode of star formation governing the major phase of galaxy growth.
+Characterizing the physical properties and SFE of their dense-gas reservoirs addresses the ongoing debate on whether they are the analogues of nearby intensely star-forming galaxies, despite their much higher gas-mass and star-formation surface densities, or whether there is a distinct mode of star formation at high redshift \citep{daddi10a,genzel10}.